Microsoft .NET originally came in one flavor. However as it has

 features in .NET Core.

-practical problems here as relates to the useful features that the
+There are practical problems here as relates to the useful

-likely to wait until they have been implemented.
-However Microsoft
+these features are likely to wait until they have been implemented.

-are unlikely to do this because there are good reasons for each
+However Microsoft are unlikely to do this because there are good

-missing feature in .NET Core.
-Some features have been intentionally
+reasons for each missing feature in .NET Core.
+Some features have

-deprecated while others are so heavily dependent on Windows that
+been intentionally deprecated while others are so heavily dependent